 - Keep your lawn and landscaping neatly, trimmed, weeded and looking healthy.
 Try adding a little sod or reseeding your lawn to spruce up those trouble spots.

 - Replace any broken or cracked glass in windows, keep clean and touch up paint on trim.

 - Clean gutters and downspouts and replace any highly visible ones if they are in need of serious repair.

 Impressive Interiors — Simple Cost-Free Steps to a Positive Showing

 Clear away the clutter.
 Getting ready to sell your home is a great time to purge.
 Get rid of all the stuff you haven’t used, fixed, worn or seen for years.
 It will make your home easier to show and an added plus — less for you to pack!

 Clean sweep.
 Dirty dishes and a grimy bathroom can overshadow even the nicest home.
 Keeping your home clean, picked-up and organized is critical to creating a positive impact on buyers

 Depersonalize.
-Although I think you can take this too far, it is important for buyers to be able to visualize themselves living there.
-Simple ways to help them along are by packing up a good portion of your personal photos, taking some of those finger paintings off the fridge and removing any decor that makes a strong political or religious statement.
+Although we think you can take this too far, it is important for buyers to be able to visualize themselves living there.
+Simple ways to help them along are by packing up a good portion of your personal photos, taking some of those finger paintings off the fridge, and removing any decor that makes a strong political or religious statement.